Login / Register

 Were there any non-local chefs this season who you knew prior to the show?

 There was a lot of two-degrees-of-separation there.
-One guy, Mike Isabella
+One guy, Mike Isabella, was chef

 de cuisine at Kyma before going to D.C., so he knows a ton of people